Laurens van Hoepen: 2025

 Van Hoepen remained at ART Grand Prix for the 2025 season, in what was his fourth consecutive year with the French team.

 FIA Formula 2 Championship

+2025

 Shortly after the F3 season finale, Trident confirmed that van Hoepen would step up to Formula 2 with them in the Baku Formula 2 round alongside Martinius Stenshorne.
+He would continue to race for the team during the final two rounds of the season.